 While we support various file types, CSV files are most common for including Lead and Contact information.
-You'll want to take a few preliminary steps to make sure that your CSV is formatted properly for the import, and after you've uploaded your file to Base you'll just need to pick where you want your data to go in Base!
+You'll want to take a few preliminary steps to make sure that your CSV is formatted properly for the import, and after you've uploaded your file to Zendesk Sell you'll just need to pick where you want your data to go!

 Where can I get a CSV file?

 Most programs let you export your Contacts as a CSV file.
 For instructions on how to obtain your CSV from a specific source, find your link below.
 You'll be taken to the support article on how to export your Contacts as a CSV for that program.
 Don't see your program on this list?
 Contact Support and we'll help you find out how to export your Contacts.